 State Legislation and Regulations:

-and Washington have passed laws that prohibit minors under the age of 18 from indoor tanning.
-Oregon and Washington prohibits minors under the age of 18 years old from using indoor tanning devices, unless a prescription is provided.
+• California, Delaware, Hawaii, Illinois, Louisiana, Minnesota, Nevada, Oregon, Texas, Vermont and Washington have passed laws that prohibit minors under the age of 18 from indoor tanning.
+Oregon and Washington prohibit minors under the age of 18 years old from using indoor tanning devices, unless a prescription is provided.